Ornamental bulbous plant: Tubers

 A stem tuber may form from thickened rhizomes or stolons.
 The tops or sides of the tuber produce shoots that grow into typical stems and leaves, and the undersides produce roots.
 Such tubers tend to form at the sides of the parent plant and are most often located near the soil surface.
 A below ground stem tuber is normally a short-lived storage and regenerative organ developing from a shoot that branches off a mature plant.
 The new tubers are attached to a parent tuber or form at the end of an underground rhizome.
 In the autumn the plant dies except for the new offspring stem tubers, which in spring regrow one or more new shoots producing stems and leaves.
 Some plants also form smaller tubers and/or tubercules, which act like seeds, producing small plants that resemble (in morphology and size) seedlings.
 Some stem tubers, such as those of tuberous begonias, are long lived, but many tuberous plants have tubers that survive only until the plants are in full leaf, at which point the tuber is reduced to a shrivelled up husk.

-Roots can also form tuberous structures (tuberous roots) that are in some ways similar to stem tubers, but of a different anatomical origin.
+Roots can also form tuberous structures (tuberous roots or root tubers) that are in some ways similar to stem tubers, but of a different anatomical origin.
 Ornamental plants with tuberous roots include the Persian buttercup, Ranunculus asiaticus, and dahlias.
 When sold in the dry form, dahlia "bulbs" consist of a cluster of tuberous roots attached to one or more stems.
 Only the stems produce buds, from around the "collar" close to where the roots are attached.
 A tuber without any attached stem will not grow.

 Tubers may form from the hypocotyl of the young seedling, as in Cyclamen.
 Since the hypocotyl is a region between the stem and the roots, such tubers are variable in their anatomy and growth habits.
 Thus the roots of Cyclamen graecum grow from the base of the tuber, suggesting it is a stem tuber, whereas those of Cyclamen hederifolium mostly grow from the upper surface of the tuber, suggesting it is a root tuber.